 - For the purposes of clarification, “elementary school” above refers to grades one through five.

-- Immunization records (Documenting month, day and year each was administered):
+- Immunization records (Documenting month, day and year each was administered) - The following are required:

-- Negative Tuberculosis Risk Assessment, PPD Tuberculin Skin Test or negative Chest X-Ray, completed in the United States: Administered within 12 months prior to child’s first day of school.
-Required of all children entering ACPS.
+- Negative Tuberculosis Risk Assessment, PPD Tuberculin Skin Test, IGRA blood test or negative Chest X-Ray, completed in the United States: Administered within 12 months prior to child’s first day of school.

 - Polio (OPV or IPV): A minimum of four doses, with one dose administered on or after the fourth birthday.